6 Doctor Recommended Vaccines for Seniors

 Not only is tetanus more severe in seniors, but its complications are also more serious.
 Depending on the severity of the muscle spasms, seniors are more susceptible to break bones.
 Tetanus infection in seniors may also block the main lung artery by a blood clot (pulmonary embolus).
 If the infection is left untreated, muscle spasms can become so intense that it may cause difficulty breathing, resulting in respiratory or heart failure.

 According to a study done by the University of Tsukuba, Japan, tetanus is far more common in older adults, but can be prevented with vaccination.
-Adult vaccines for tetanus include:
+Adults should receive a preventive vaccine dose every 10 years, ensuring it is up-to-date if they ever get a cut in their skin, are bitten by an animal, etc. Adult vaccines for tetanus include:

 Whooping cough is a contagious respiratory tract infection.
 Once infected, it takes about seven to 10 days for the first signs and symptoms to appear.
 The symptoms may appear cold-like at first with symptoms that include: